AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 **VPC1 (with Aviatrix Gateway)**

-    VPC1 CIDR: 10.0.0.0/16
+    *VPC1 CIDR: 10.0.0.0/16*

-    VPC1 Public Subnet CIDR: 10.0.1.0/24
+    *VPC1 Public Subnet CIDR: 10.0.1.0/24*

-    VPC1 Private Subnet CIDR: 10.0.2.0/24
+    *VPC1 Private Subnet CIDR: 10.0.2.0/24*

 **VPC2 (with PAN-VM)**

-    VPC2 CIDR: 10.13.0.0/16
+    *VPC2 CIDR: 10.13.0.0/16*

-    VPC2 Public Subnet CIDR: 10.13.0.0/24
+    *VPC2 Public Subnet CIDR: 10.13.0.0/24*

-    VPC2 Private Subnet CIDR: 10.13.1.0/24
+    *VPC2 Private Subnet CIDR: 10.13.1.0/24*

 Configuration Workflow
 ======================

-1. Launch PAN-VM with two network interfaces - One interface serves as WAN port and is in VPC1 public subnet.
-The other interface serves as LAN port and is in VPC1 private subnet.
+1. Launch PAN-VM with at least two network interfaces - One interface serves as WAN port and is in VPC2 public subnet.
+The other interface serves as LAN port and is in VPC2 private subnet.
 Collect the public IP address of the WAN port.

-2. At Aviatrix Controller, go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC2 public subnet.
+2. At Aviatrix Controller, go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
 Collect both public and private IP address of the Gateway.

 3. At Aviatrix Controller, go to **site2cloud** and click **Add New** to create a site2cloud connection: